 - 2015 - 2020

 Civil wars and civilian atrocities are no longer treated as internal affairs.
 Recent decades have seen a norm shift, emphasizing the responsibility of the international community in ensuring human security when states fail to protect their citizens.
 There are high expectations on the international community to respond to killings and sexual violence against civilians.
 Nevertheless, there is seldom agreement as to what the best and most effective response would be.
-There is a wide set of strategies that the international community may take: forceful military interventions, impartial peacekeeping operations, sanctions, and diplomatic efforts.
-But which policy is more likely to succeed in ending atrocities?
+There is a wide set of strategies that the international community may take, for example peacekeeping operations, sanctions, and diplomatic efforts.
+But how do these policies affect the prospects of ending atrocities?

 This project seeks to make two main contributions to our understanding of the effects of third-party interventions into civil wars.
 First, it examines the relative effectiveness and complementarity of various coercive and non-coercive measures that third parties may take in response to civilian abuse.
 Second, it explores potential trade-offs in the effects that interventions may have, in particular with respect to long-term stability and peace.